ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Provinces/Independent/Forlornwoods/Locations/Forlornwoods.md

 ## Inhabitants
 <hr style="margin: 0;">

 Forlornwoods was once the land of the [[The Tribe of the Bear of Forlornwoods]], before it became the property of Lord Vincas Orvyll in 725 AA.
-Since then, the Bear Tribe lost their footholds in the forest and were forced back into the hills, caverns, and crags of the [[Lost Mountains]].
+Since then, the Bear Tribe lost their footholds in the forest and were forced back into the hills, caverns, and crags of the Lost Mountains.
 Forlornwoods gradually became home to settlers from Utland, as well as halflings and dwarves.

 Before the War of Flames, the people of House Orvyll inhabited [[Greentown]].
 After the war, the human, dwarf, and halfling populations shifted to [[King's Stand]], leaving the western Forlornwoods to [[Burned Claws Tribe]] around 856 AA.